jtmoon79/super-speedy-syslog-searcher/README.md

     "%Y%m%d %:z"
     "%Y%m%d %#z"
     "%Y%m%d %Z"
-    "+%s"
+    "+%s",
+    "+DwDdDhDmDs" or "-DwDdDhDmDs",
+    @+DwDdDhDmDs" or "@-DwDdDhDmDs",

 Pattern "+%s" is Unix epoch timestamp in seconds with a preceding "+".

+Custom pattern "+DwDdDhDmDs" and "-DwDdDhDmDs" is relative offset from now (program start time) where "D" is a decimal number.
+Each lowercase identifier is an offset duration:
+"w" is weeks, "d" is days, "h" is hours, "m" is minutes, "s" is seconds.
+Value "-1w22h" would be one week and twenty-two hours in the past.
+Value "+30s" would be thirty seconds in the future.

+Custom pattern "@+DwDdDhDmDs" and "@-DwDdDhDmDs" is relative offset from the other datetime.
+Arguments "-a 20220102 -b @+1d" are equivalent to "-a 20220102 -b 20220103".
+Arguments "-a @-6h -b 20220101T120000" are equivalent to "-a 20220101T060000 -b 20220101T120000".

 Without a timezone offset ("%z" or "%Z"), the Datetime Filter is presumed to be the local system timezone.

 Ambiguous user-passed named timezones will be rejected, e.g. "SST".

+Resolved values of "--dt-after" and "--dt-before" can be reviewed in the "--summary" output.

 DateTime strftime specifier patterns are described at https://docs.rs/chrono/latest/chrono/format/strftime/

 DateTimes supported are only of the Gregorian calendar.

 DateTimes supported language is English.
 ```